Ruscombmanor Township, Pennsylvania: Transportation

 As of 2019, there were 52.01 mi of public roads in Ruscombmanor Township, of which 15.35 mi were maintained by the Pennsylvania Department of Transportation (PennDOT) and 36.66 mi were maintained by the township.

-Numbered highways serving Ruscombmanor Township include Pennsylvania Route 12, Pennsylvania Route 73 and Pennsylvania Route 662.
-PA 12 follows Pricetown Road along a southwest-northeast alignment across the southwestern and central portions of the township, terminating at PA 662.
-PA 73 follows Blandon Road along a northwest-southeast alignment across southern and eastern portions of the township.
-Finally, PA 662 follows Memorial Highway along a north-south alignment through the center of the township.
+Numbered highways serving Ruscombmanor Township include Pennsylvania Route 12, Pennsylvania Route 73, and Pennsylvania Route 662.
+PA 12 follows Pricetown Road along a southwest–northeast alignment across the southwestern and central portions of the township, terminating at PA 662.
+PA 73 follows Blandon Road along a northwest–southeast alignment across southern and eastern portions of the township.
+PA 662 follows Memorial Highway along a north–south alignment through the center of the township.